mateszabo141/UT2004_ExpertAI/README.md

 # UT2004_ExpertAI
 A little script that maxes out the difficulty settings for the AI in Unreal Tournament 2004.
 # Purpose
-The game's hardest difficulty (godlike) allows for additional modification in certain abilities of the bots.
-These modifying values are hardcoded into the game files and cannot be changed in the game.
+The game's hardest difficulty (godlike) allows for additional modification of certain abilities of the bots.
+These modifying values are hardcoded into the game files and cannot be changed in the traditional way.
 Some examples:

 - Tactics=1.5
 - StrafingAbility=+1.5
 - Accuracy=0.5
 - Aggressiveness=+0.4

-If you're looking for challange, this program boosts all these values for all the bots to +9.9.
-(Extra fun with the instagib mode.)
+If you're looking for challange, this program boosts all these values for all the bots to +9.9 (extra fun with the instagib mode).

 # How to use
+At its current stage, the program only consists of a source code file and requires Python to run.
+You can download Python from their website: https://www.python.org/downloads/
+After you installed Python:
 - Copy modifier.py into the games System directory.
 For example: C:\Program Files\Unreal Tournament 2004\System
 - Double click on modifier.py
 - It's going to attempt to modify the files "xplayersL1.upl", "xplayersL2.upl", "xaplayersl3.upl".
 If all went well, you get a message in the console and you can close the program.